 The Stirns took an active part in the community life of Staten Island.
 Louis Stirn was a member of the Staten Island Chamber of Commerce, the Staten Island Civic League, and the Richmond County Country Club.
 He was also active in several national trade organizations and was a member of the Manhattan Club.
 Laura Roebling-Methfessel-Stirn was a founder of the St. Cecilia Society of Staten Island (a women’s singing society) and was a member of the Staten Island Institute of Arts & Sciences, the Staten Island Bird Club, and the Garden Club of Staten Island, where she was known for her collection of rare plants.
 She was also active in several charitable organizations, including the Stapleton Day Nursery and the Staten Island Hospital, where she served as a member of the board of trustees.

-The large house at 79 Howard Ave provided accommodations for Louis and Laura Stirn, their five children, Laura Stirn’s widowed sister, Emily Wicchers, her son Manolo, two maids, and a cook.
-According to Laura Patrick, the Stirns’ granddaughter, “there was a great hall, living room, music room, conservatory, dining room, kitchen, pantry, and powder room on the first floor; six bedrooms, a sitting room, and two bathrooms on the second floor; and two large bedrooms, and three maid’s rooms, on the third floor” *.
+The large house at 79 Howard Avenue provided accommodations for Louis and Laura Stirn, their five children, Laura Stirn’s widowed sister, Emily Wicchers, her son Manolo, two maids, and a cook.
+According to Laura Patrick, the Stirns’ granddaughter, “There was a great hall, living room, music room, conservatory, dining room, kitchen, pantry, and powder room on the first floor; six bedrooms, a sitting room, and two bathrooms on the second floor; and two large bedrooms, and three maid’s rooms, on the third floor.” *

 In 2000, there was concern among neighbors and preservationists that the mansion was to be sold and demolished to make way for several new homes.
 Luckily, through the efforts of a group of concerned area residents, the Stirn Mansion was protected from demolition through a New York City Landmarks Preservation designation in January 2001.

-However, at that point, the Gross estate had been subdivided into two lots (79 Howard Ave & 77 Howard Ave).
-The lot rear to the mansion was not part of the landmark designation and permission was granted for three homes to be built at 77 Howard Ave.
+However, at that point, the Gross estate had been subdivided into two lots (79 Howard Avenue and 77 Howard Avenue).
+The lot rear to the mansion was not part of the landmark designation, and permission was granted for three homes to be built at 77 Howard Avenue.
 If that had occurred, the spectacular view from the mansion would have been severely obstructed.

-But the fate of the Stirn Mansion and its surrounding grounds to become just another Staten Island site for numerous mega-mansions turned in December of 2008.
-Gina and Luciano Rammairone purchased both the 79 Howard Ave and 77 Howard Ave lots, with the intention of converting the sprawling estate to an Italian Arts and Cultural Campus.
+The fate of the Stirn Mansion and its surrounding grounds to become just another Staten Island site for numerous mega-mansions turned in December 2008.
+Gina and Luciano Rammairone purchased both the 79 Howard Avenue and 77 Howard Avenue lots, with the intention of converting the sprawling estate to an Italian Arts and Cultural Campus.

-In 2009, “The Stirn Mansion” was renamed “Casa Belvedere” to reflect its’ breathtaking view (House with a Beautiful View).
-In 2010, the mansion portion of the estate, aka Casa Belvedere, was donated to the Italian Cultural Foundation, a newly formed not-for-profit, arts and cultural organization.
-And so this historically significant, privately owned home began its transformation journey to a public institution.
+In 2009, “The Stirn Mansion” was renamed “Casa Belvedere” to reflect its breathtaking view (House with a Beautiful View).
+In 2010, the mansion portion of the estate, aka Casa Belvedere, was donated to the Italian Cultural Foundation, a newly formed not-for-profit arts and cultural organization.
+And so this historically significant, privately owned home began its transformational journey to a public institution.

-Almost immediately upon acquiring its gifted headquarters, the foundation began offering a myriad of exceptional educational programs in the building: Language and cooking classes; Art and Photo exhibits; musical and theatrical performances; car shows & fashion shows; book signings, lectures, presentations and more.
+Almost immediately upon acquiring its gifted headquarters, the foundation began offering a myriad of exceptional educational programs in the building: Language and cooking classes; art and photo exhibits; musical and theatrical performances; car shows and fashion shows; book signings, lectures, presentations and more.
 However, it was quite a challenge to run a cultural center in an over 100-year-old building that had fallen into major disrepair and was in desperate need of rehabilitation.